rv-nath/satyanaash/README.md

 A delusional framework for automatic testing of http endpoints

 ## Brief
 This is a http request /response testing framework, inspired mostly by Postman.
 A simple cli tool that can run test cases defined in an excel file in an opinionated format.
-This framework is purely written in Rust and is terminal application.
+This framework is purely written in Rust and is a terminal application.

 ## Installation